DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 ## Create the environment
 ```
-* set up the environment (note the vectorized option must be True)
+# set up the environment (note the vectorized option must be True)
 env = pyRDDLGym.make("domain", "instance", vectorized=True)
 ```
-The first step in training a controller is to construct an environment.
+The first step in training the controller is to construct an environment.

 This environment is defined using two RDDL files: